hainayanda/Pharos/README.md

 ```

 every time any set happens in text, it will call the closure with its changes which include old value and new value.
-You could ignore any set that does not changing the value as long the value is `Equatable`
+You could ignore any set that does not change the value as long the value is `Equatable`

 ```swift
 class MyClass {